-ABSENCES FOR RELIGIOUS PURPOSES (EC §§46014, 48980): With your written consent, your child may be excused from school in order to participate in religious exercises or to receive moral and religious instruction at your child's place of worship or at other suitable place or places away from school property designated by the religious group.
+ABSENCES FOR RELIGIOUS PURPOSES (EC §§46014, 48980): If your district's governing board has adopted a resolution under EC § 46014, with your written consent, your child may be excused from school in order to participate in religious exercises or to receive moral and religious instruction at your child's place of worship or at other suitable place or places away from school property designated by the religious group.
 Your child may not be excused from school for this purpose on more than four days per school month.